Did you know the 2018 MacBook Air isn’t the newest Air on the block? Check out our review of the more recent MacBook Air (2019).

-No other components can be changed on 2018's Apple MacBook Air, which means you’re stuck with the disappointing choice of a 1.6GHz dual-core 8th-gen Intel Core i5 processor.
+No other components are configurable on 2018's Apple MacBook Air, which means you’re stuck with the same processor and integrated graphics.
 The above costs also highlight Apple’s crazy-expensive prices for storage.
-We haven't tried to take the MacBook Air apart, but we’d wager it’s extremely difficult to open it up and install a larger – and cheaper – SSD yourself.
+We haven't tried to dismantle the MacBook Air apart, but we’d wager it’s extremely difficult to open it up and install a larger – and cheaper – SSD yourself.

-If you don’t need that much storage space, and rely on cloud services for most things, this won’t be too much of an issue.
-But, for people who need their disk space, it means the MacBook Air can quickly become quite an expensive proposition – unless, as we suggested earlier, you get an external hard drive.
+If you don’t need that much storage space, and rely on cloud services for storage, this won’t be too much of an issue.
+However, for people who need their disk space, it means the MacBook Air can quickly become quite an expensive proposition – unless, as we suggested earlier, you get an external hard drive.
 You just have to decide whether it’s worth carrying around an extra moving part just to save a couple of hundred dollars, or if it’s better to pay that for convenience.

-The market for premium $1,000/£1,000 laptops is now more competitive than ever, with some remarkable machines dominating this price point, mainly spurred on by the success of the original MacBook Air.
-With a price of $1,119 (£1,119, AU$1,849), the MacBook Air is competing against a number of excellent Windows laptops, such as the Dell XPS 13 and Huawei MateBook X Pro, which both offer more powerful components and gorgeous screens for similar prices.
+Still, the market for premium $1,000/£1,000 laptops is more packed than ever before, with some incredible machines dominating the price point, mainly spurred by the success of the original MacBook Air.
+With a price of $1,099 (£1,099, AU$1,699), the MacBook Air 2018 is going toe to toe with impressive Windows alternatives, like the Huawei MateBook X Pro and Dell XPS 13.
+Both offer more powerful internals and beautiful displays for comparable prices.

-Where the MacBook Air used to be unquestionably the best laptop at this price point, it’s now facing an uphill battle to reclaim that title – and sadly, with these specs, it’s not quite going to manage that.
+Where the MacBook Air used to be the undisputed best laptop at this price point, it’s now facing an uphill battle to reclaim that title.

-Of course, the XPS 13 and MateBook X Pro are only viable alternatives if you’re prepared to switch to Windows 10.
+Of course, the XPS 13 and MateBook X Pro are only viable alternatives if you’re not married to the macOS.
 If you’re wedded to macOS and Apple’s ecosystem, then the Apple MacBook Air (2018) offers the most affordable way to get a new MacBook – and its latest refresh, as well as drop in price, definitely gives it better value.

 Apple played it safe with the MacBook Air 2018.
-This laptop is definitely not the market-defining laptop like its predecessor, it does keep that iconic thin and light design, while benefiting from some important improvements where it counts.
+This laptop is definitely not the market-defining laptop that its predecessor was.
+However, it does inherit that iconic thin and light design, while still benefiting from some important improvements where it counts.

 As we noted in our initial hands-on review of the new MacBook Air, the new laptop has the same width and depth as the 13-inch MacBook Pro, while being a bit thinner and lighter.

-The reduced size and weight of the new MacBook Air doesn’t mean there’s been a cut to features to accommodate this.
-You still get a 13.3-inch screen (more on that in a bit), and as mentioned it comes with boosted hardware, including a 8th-generation, dual-core Intel Core i5 processor and 8GB of RAM, which can be upgraded to 16GB.
+Thankfully, the reduced size and weight of the MacBook Air doesn’t mean there’s a deficit in features.
+You still get a 13.3-inch display (more on that in a sec), and we’ve already mentioned that it’s equipped with faster hardware, including an 8th-generation fanless dual-core processor as well as 8GB of RAM, which can be upped to 16GB.